jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

       (i) an overland flow path:
       (ii) green water services infrastructure that delivers stormwater services:
       (iii) watercourses that are part of, or related to, the infrastructure described in paragraph (a)
-  - **Taumata Arowai** means Taumata Arowai–the Water Services Regulator established by section 8 of the Taumata Arowai–the Water Services Regulator Act 2020
   - **territorial authority** has the meaning set out in section 5(1) of the LGA2002
   - **urban area** —
     (a) means an area identified in a district plan or proposed district plan as being primarily zoned for residential, industrial, or commercial activities, together with adjoining special-purpose and open-space zones, however described; but